odud-by/uae-fdi-resilience-analysis/README.md

 Over the past 2 years, global monetary tightening has affected the cost of capital and the availability of cross-border financing.
 In the UAE, domestic financial conditions have tightened in line with global rates, with the Central Bank's policy rate increasing alongside the US Federal Reserve.
 At the same time, movements in oil prices continue to shape regional liquidity and investor sentiment, highlighting how external macroeconomic conditions influence investment timing.

-In this context, understanding the resilience of UAE FDI momentum has become essential.
+In this context, understanding the resilience of UAE FDI has become essential.
 This analysis therefore examines UAE FDI inflows over the 2025–2026 forecast horizon using a scenario-based framework.
-Rather than solely focusing on forecast accuracy, the objective is to assess how resilient recent investment momentum is under different global conditions, identify the key drivers of short-term volatility, and evaluate which factors are most relevant for stabilizing or supporting outcomes over the next 2 years.
+Rather than solely focusing on forecast accuracy, the objective is to assess how recent investment momentum performs under different global conditions, identify the key drivers of short-term volatility, and evaluate which factors are most relevant for stabilizing or supporting outcomes over the next 2 years.

 ---